Huntington-Mobile-Dev-Flutter/Huntington-Mobile-Dev-Flutter.github.io/src/README.md

-# Website for Clean Framework Codelab
+# Website for Clean Architecture Codelab

 This directory is where the codelab site is built from, with artifacts landing in `../docs` for publication by GitHub Pages.